vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 #### Hybrids

-##### Shared base with fungible classes
+##### Shared Non-fungible Parent with Fungible classes

 These tokens often share a common non-fungible parent or base token and then can have classes of fungible tokens that are possessed by owners.
 An example of this hybrid is a rock concert, where the parent token represents the specific date or showing of the concert then a class for general admission and one for the "mosh pit".
 General admission is fungible only in its class.

 This hybrid **&tau;<sub>N</sub>(&tau;<sub>F</sub>)** is a non-fungible token (&tau;<sub>N</sub>) with a class(s) of fungible sub-tokens (&tau;<sub>F</sub>).

-##### Fungible class owns many non-fungible (usually singletons)
+##### Fungible Parent class owns or has many non-fungible Children (usually singletons)

 A token can be the owner of another token or any number of tokens to represent the compound value of the underlying tokens.
 For example, a **&tau;<sub>F</sub>**(&tau;<sub>N</sub>) has a fungible token class that is the owner one or more non-fungible tokens.

 This would allow you to create a token that could be subdivided to allow each token to own a percentage of the pool of non-fungible tokens.
 A mortgage backed security is a good example.

-##### Fungible class owns many non-fungible and fungible classes
+##### Fungible Parent Class owns or has many non-fungible and fungible child classes

 The rock concert example above could have an added "reserved" section where each seat is a non-fungible token.
 Which would represent a **&tau;<sub>N</sub>**(&tau;<sub>F</sub>, &tau;<sub>N</sub>).

-### Properties - Behavioral and Non-Behavioral Sets
+### Properties

-Tokens usually have a common name, a symbol or unique identifier a quantity and an owner.
-When you create a token, you are initially creating a token or asset class that represents the specific type of token that will represent instances of the token.

-There are two types of properties, behavioral and non-behavioral.
+Properties of a token are used to define the information or data a token contains about itself and to record its activities.
+Some properties are set when the token class is created from a template, like its name and owner while others are set and updated over a tokens lifetime.

+A property contains some data value, how that data value is set indicates what type of property it is.
+If a property's value must be set or read by a behavior, it is called a behavioral property.
+If a property can be set independent from any behavior it is called a non-behavioral property.

+The difference in these two types is often sematic, but is key to understanding a property's overall scope.
+Perhaps the best way to determine if a property is behavioral or not is if its value can only be set or changed indirectly by an event triggered by a behavior.
+A behavioral property may not have meaning or even be visible to observers outside of a token behavior.

+A non-behavioral property should have its own "getter and setter" which means it will have controls for getting and setting its value directly.

+- A Behavioral property value is not determined directly, but controlled by logic contained in a behavior.
+Setting its value is the result of calculation or logic based on an action in its controlling behavior.
+Visibility of its value may or may not be obtained directly.
+A behavioral property does not define control messages.
+- A Non-behavioral property's value is retrieved and set directly by its own [control messages](token-control-messages.md).

 Non-behavioral properties can be added to a token without effecting its behavior, like a serial number, reference properties or generic tags and do not fundamentally alter the token definition.
 However, behavioral properties fundamentally create a new token type.

 For example, you can create the property title token that uses a base non-fungible token template and adds non-behavioral properties like a map number and plot location to be a fully functional token class.
 You can repeat this process for an art token that uses the same base non-fungible token template and adds different non-behavioral properties need to represent it.
 Even though these two token classes are based off the same template that are unique by their Name, Symbol and non-behavioral properties.

-Behavioral properties are defined within their behavior artifact, non-behavioral properties are defined in a non-behavioral property set, or property set artifact.
-A property set artifact can contain the definition of a single or multiple non-behavioral properties like a `SKU` property.
+Properties are defined in a property set.
+A property set artifact can contain the definition of a single or multiple properties like a `SKU` property.
+A property set with multiple properties can represent a complex property like a `Customer` that contains properties like `First Name`, `Last Name`, `Address 1`, etc.

 Property sets have a **&phi;** prefix and a capital letter or acronym that is unique for the taxonomy.
 For example, **&phi;SKU** could be used for the `SKU` property set.
+Adding a non-behavioral property set to a token template requires it to be specifically added to its formula.
+Behavioral property sets are listed as a dependency for the behavior(s) that require them.

 Non-behavioral properties are explicitly identified and will require property control messages to query or read and set the values that the property will hold.
 The artifact definition for a property set should include these control message definitions.